Skip to Content

 Good Olive Oil

-Not something from the grocery store, but a special bottle, that they can use all season long.
+Another great option for a foodie host is a really good olive oil.
+Not the everyday bottle from the grocery store, but something special they can use all season long.

 Peppermint Bark

-I buy my bodyweight in Peppermint Bark from William Sonoma every year.
-It’s so delicious and perfect to have on hand for quick gift.
+I buy my bodyweight in Peppermint Bark from Williams Sonoma every year.
+It’s so delicious and perfect to keep on hand for quick gifts.

 Thymes Frasier Fir Pine Needle Candle

-The Thymes Frasier Fir Pine Needle Candle is on all of my gift guides because it’s that good and everyone goes nuts over it.
+The Thymes Frasier Fir Pine Needle Candle is on all of my gift guides because it is that good and everyone goes nuts over it.
+The scent is classic, clean, and instantly makes a home feel festive.

-Bring it along all season to gatherings and your host will be truly delighted, and they’l light is every day until it burns out even if that is a little after the New Year.
+Bring it to any gathering this season and your host will be genuinely delighted.
+Most people end up lighting it every day until it burns down, even if that’s a little after the New Year.

-Having a stack of conversation starters out can be a fun way to get things going when you’re bringing different groups of friends together.
-And I love this box set from Brass Monkey of “Misunderstood Songs” which makes you compete with your friends to identify popular songs from the most entertainingly incorrect lyrics possible.
-And it’s under $20.
+Having a few conversation starters out is such a fun way to get things going, especially when you’re mixing different groups of friends.
+I love this game from Brass Monkey.
+It’s a box of “poorly explained” movie descriptions, and you compete to guess the film based on the most hilariously incorrect clues possible.

-Listen, I know $40 is an absurd amount of money to spend on hand soap, but the scent is divine.
+Listen, I know forty dollars is an absurd amount of money to spend on hand soap, but the scent is divine.
+I keep this in our guest bathroom, and even my kids’ friends comment on how good it smells.

 Available at Nordstrom.